scott-braze/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 When this feature is enabled, the Braze SDK will append the current user's last known JWT to network requests made to Braze Servers.

 {% alert info %}
 Don't worry!
-Initializing with this option alone won't impact data collection in any way, until you start [enforcing authentication][4].
+Initializing with this option alone won't impact data collection in any way, until you start [enforcing authentication](#braze-dashboard).
 {% endalert %}

 {% tabs %}